tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

-# Connecting to TiDB cluster with node-mysql2
+# Connecting to TiDB with node-mysql2

 [![Language](https://img.shields.io/badge/Language-JavaScript-f1e05a.svg)](https://nodejs.org/en)
 [![Driver](https://img.shields.io/badge/Driver-mysql2-blue.svg)](https://github.com/sidorares/node-mysql2)

-The following guide will show you how to connect to the TiDB cluster with Node.js driver [node-mysql2](https://github.com/sidorares/node-mysql2) and perform basic SQL operations like create, read, update, and delete.
+The following guide will show you how to connect to TiDB with Node.js driver [node-mysql2](https://github.com/sidorares/node-mysql2) and perform basic SQL operations like create, read, update, and delete.

 > **Notice:**
 >
-> TiDB is a MySQL-compatible database, which means you can connect to a TiDB cluster in your application using the familiar driver/ORM framework from the MySQL ecosystem.
+> TiDB is a MySQL-compatible database, which means you can connect to TiDB in your application using your familiar MySQL driver/ORM framework.
 >
-> The only difference is that if you connect to a TiDB Serverless cluster with public endpoint, you **MUST** [enable TLS connection on the mysql2 driver](#connect-to-tidb-cluster).
+> The only difference is that if you connect to a TiDB Serverless cluster with public endpoint, you **MUST** [enable TLS connection on the mysql2 driver](#connect-with-connection-options).

 ## Prerequisites